-Arizona law is downright harsh for people with a second or third DUI.
-Because prosecutors are less inclined to be lenient with a repeat offender, you need aggressive representation from a seasoned Glendale repeat DUI defense lawyer.
+Arizona law is downright harsh towards people with a second or third DUI charge.
+Because prosecutors are less inclined to be lenient with a repeat offender, you need aggressive representation from a seasoned Scottsdale repeat DUI defense lawyer.

 Contact The Law Offices of John Phebus today for a free 30-minute telephonic consultation.
 We represent citizens arrested in the greater Phoenix metropolitan area, in Maricopa County, Pinal County and Yavapai County.
-Call our Glendale or Peoria office.
+Call our Glendale or Peoria office at (623) 847-7117 to schedule a free consultation.
 We also represent commercial drivers facing DUI charges.

 What Punishment Am I Facing?